Nonparametric Modeling of Continuous-Time Markov Chains: Methods II: Inference

 \section{Methods II: Inference}

 \paragraph{Limits of traditional MCMC methods} The infinitesimal rates $\NPRunnormedElement{\NPRelementIndices}$ are governed by complex dependencies, and their number grows quadratically with the number of states $\NPRnstates$.
 This creates a high-dimensional parameter space with strong correlations among parameters.
-As a result, traditional random-walk Markov Chain Monte Carlo (MCMC) methods often mix slowly, exhibit high autocorrelation, and converge poorly.
+As a result, traditional random-walk Markov chain Monte Carlo (MCMC) methods often mix slowly, exhibit high autocorrelation, and converge poorly.

 \paragraph{Hamiltonian Monte Carlo} We adopt HMC \citep{duane_hybrid_1987}, a gradient-based sampling method that is particularly well-suited for traversing high-dimensional and strongly correlated posterior distributions.
-By introducing auxiliary momentum variables and simulating Hamiltonian dynamics, HMC is able to propose distant, informed updates that preserve detailed balance while reducing random walk behavior \citep{neal_mcmc_2011}.
+By introducing auxiliary momentum variables and simulating Hamiltonian dynamics, HMC is able to propose distant, informed updates that preserve detailed balance while reducing random-walk behavior \citep{neal_mcmc_2011}.
 This improves exploration of the parameter space, accelerates mixing, and lowers autocorrelation compared to standard MCMC methods.

-\paragraph{Challenges with HMC gradient computation} Each HMC update requires repeated computation of the likelihood gradient.
-In \textit{partially observed} CTMCs, the likelihood depends on matrix exponentials of the infinitesimal rates.
-Differentiating these matrix exponentials is computationally demanding, typically requiring at least ${\cal O}(\NPRnstates^3)$ operations per evaluation.
-Since the number of distinct rates scales quadratically with the number of states, the total gradient costs at least ${\cal O}(\NPRnstates^5)$ per iteration.
-For large state spaces, this makes a na\'ive implementation of HMC infeasible.
+\paragraph{Challenges with HMC gradient computation} Each HMC update requires the computation of the likelihood gradient.
+In \textit{partially observed} CTMCs, the likelihood depends on matrix exponentials of the rate matrix.
+Differentiating these matrix exponentials is computationally demanding, typically requiring at least ${\cal O}(\NPRndata\NPRnstates^3)$ operations per evaluation using state-of-the-art approaches, including autodifferentiation.
+As $\NPRndata$ grows, this cost quickly becomes prohibitive even for moderate-sized CTMC state spaces.

-\paragraph{HMC with surrogate trajectories} \citet{li_neural_2019} demonstrate that replacing the exact gradient of the log-posterior with an approximation thereof preserves the essential properties of HMC—such as reversibility and volume preservation—and that the application of a Metropolis–Hastings correction step ensures the exact posterior remains the stationary distribution of the Markov chain.
-Building on this insight, we adopt the scalable approximation to the matrix exponential derivative proposed by \citet{magee_random-effects_2024}, reducing the computational complexity of the log posterior gradient evaluation by three orders of magnitude, making it quadratic in the number of states $\NPRnstates$ with respect to all rate parameters simultaneously.
-In the next section, we shall provide closed-form expressions for the likelihood gradient, present the aforementioned approximation, and highlight its crucial role.